VeronikaRuliskova/help/docs/importing-contacts-to-campaign-via-enter-number.md

 ## How do I import contacts to my campaign via Enter number?
 To import contacts to your campaign manually:
-1. Create a new campaign
-2. Click on Enter number
+1. Click on Enter number
-3. Choose a country or enter a national prefix manually
+2. Choose a country or enter a national prefix manually
-4. Enter a phone number
+3. Enter a phone number
-5. If you want to personalize your message enter a recipient’s first and last name
+4. If you want to personalize your message enter a recipient’s first and last name
-6. Click Save
+5. Click Save
-7. Enter another number or click Finish Selection to embed the contact to your campaign
+6. Enter another number or click Finish Selection to embed the contact to your campaign